LiteBIRD science goals and forecasts: improved full-sky reconstruction of the gravitational lensing potential through the combination of Planck and LiteBIRD data: Applications

 where $\langle\bar{C}_{\ell}^{EE}\rangle$ is the mean observed $E$-mode power spectrum (including both noise and foreground residuals) calculated using eq.~\eqref{mean_observed_PS}, and $AN\text{-}N_L^{(0)}$ is the analytical estimation of the N0 noise bias, for the $EB$ or MV QEs.
+Note that the analytic formula in eq. \eqref{eq: Alens_delensing} is derived under the assumption that higher-order lensing contributions are negligible.
+This assumption is valid if we use the gradient-level template for delensing~\cite{gradient_delensing_Anton_2021}.

 When performing internal delensing (i.e., using exclusively the information contained in CMB data), the $B$-mode field to be delensed is the same field used to estimate the lensing potential.
 If the same multipoles are used for both lensing estimation and delensing, additional biases appear, leading to a reduction of the delensing power~\cite{Teng_delensing_2011, BaleatoLizancos_delensing, Namikawa_internal_delensing_2017}.
 In order to avoid such biases, we adopt the same strategy as in ref.~\cite{Namikawa_delensing_2024} and estimate the lensing potential excluding the information from $B$-mode polarization at multipoles $\ell\leq 190$, which are the angular scales targeted for \textit{LiteBIRD}'s $B$-mode science.
 This will increase by 15 to 30\,\% the N0 bias for the $TB$ and $EB$ QEs, and therefore the N0 bias for the MV estimator.